SriramPingali/MagBERT/README.md

 HPRD or "biomed" for Bio-Infer in the three python scripts).
 Although, you can train Graph-BERT on any dataset provided you have all the PDB files extracted.
-Demo notebooks to **extract the protein instances from text, download corresponding pdb files, and extracting molecular structure data** from pdb files are present in the **Molecular Structure** Folder
+Demo notebooks to **extract the protein instances from text, download corresponding pdb files, and extracting molecular structure data** from pdb files are present in the **Molecular Structure** Folder.

 # References
 ```